 - The perceived performance of software running on the model differs from real-world software.
-In particular, memory accesses and arithmetic operations all take the same amount of time. - A program might be able to detect the quantized execution behavior of a processor, for example by polling a high-resolution timer.
+In particular, memory accesses and arithmetic operations all take the same amount of time. - A program might be able to detect the quantized execution behavior of a processor, for example by polling a high-resolution timer. - All instructions in a quantum are effectively atomic.

-All instructions in a quantum are effectively atomic.
-Note This might mask some race-condition bugs in software.
+This might mask some race-condition bugs in software.

 - Although cache control registers are included, in most cases they only enable you to check register access permissions.
 Cache flush operations are supported, but they have no effect.
-As a consequence, code that might fail on real hardware because of cache aliasing problems might run without problems on the EB RTSM. - VFP and NEONTM instruction set execution on the model is not high performance. - Write buffers are not modeled.

-- Most aspects of TLB behavior are implemented in the models.
+As a consequence, code that might fail on real hardware because of cache aliasing problems might run without problems on the EB FVP. - VFP and NEON[TM] instruction set execution on the model is not high performance. - Write buffers are not modeled. - Most aspects of TLB behavior are implemented in the models.
 In Architecture v7 models, the TLB memory attribute settings are used when stateful cache is enabled. - No MicroTLB is implemented. - A single memory access port is implemented.
 The port combines accesses for instruction, data, DMA and peripherals.
 Configuration of the peripheral port memory map register is ignored. - All memory accesses are atomic and are performed in programmer's view order.
 All memory transactions are a maximum of 32 bits wide.
 Unaligned accesses are always performed as byte transfers. - Interrupts are not taken at every instruction boundary. - The semihosting-debug configuration parameter is ignored. - Integration and test registers are not implemented. - On some processor models, only one CP14 debug coprocessor register is included, CP14 DSCR.
 The register reads 0 and ignores writes.
 Access to other CP14 registers causes an undefined instruction exception.
-To debug an RTSM you must use an external debugger.
+To debug an FVP you must use an external debugger.

-- Breakpoint types supported directly by the model are: - single address unconditional instruction breakpoints - single address unconditional data breakpoints - unconditional instruction address range breakpoints. - Processor exception breakpoints are supported by pseudo-registers in the debugger.
-Setting an exception register to a non-zero value stops execution on entry to the associated exception vector. - The Performance Management Unit (PMU) is not implemented except for the instruction counter.
+- Breakpoint types supported directly by the model are: - single address unconditional instruction breakpoints - single address unconditional data breakpoints - unconditional instruction address range breakpoints. - Processor exception breakpoints are supported by pseudoregisters in the debugger.
+Setting an exception register to a nonzero value stops execution on entry to the associated exception vector. - The Performance Management Unit (PMU) is not implemented except for the instruction counter.

-RTSM\EB\Cortex-A8 CoreTile
+FVP_EB_Cortex-A8 CoreTile

-The following additional restrictions apply to the Real-Time System Model implementation of the Cortex-A8 processor:
+The following additional restrictions apply to the Fixed Virtual Platform implementation of the Cortex-A8 processor:

 - Two 4GB address spaces are seen by the model core, one as seen from secure mode and one as seen from normal mode.
-The address spaces contain zero-wait state memory and peripherals, but a lot of the space is unmapped. - The PLE model is purely register-based and has no implemented behavior. - VFP and NEON instruction set execution on the model is not high performance. - Unaligned accesses with the MMU disabled do not cause data aborts.
+The address spaces contain zero-wait state memory and peripherals, but a lot of the space is unmapped. - The PLE model is purely register-based and has no implemented behavior. - Unaligned accesses with the MMU disabled do not cause data aborts.